-Broadcast media are regulated by the Council for Radio and Television Broadcasting, while the public-service station Czech Television (CT) is regulated by its own council.
+Broadcast media are regulated by the Council for Radio and Television Broadcasting (RRTV), while the public-service station Czech Television (CT) is regulated by its own council.
 Print media are largely self-regulated.

-There are three broadcasting companies operating at the national level: one public—CT, with four channels—and two private—TV Nova and Prima TV.
-The switchover to digital broadcasting in June 2012 resulted in a more diverse media sector, featuring the launch of several new television channels.
+National print media are all privately owned and consist of a variety of daily newspapers, weeklies, and magazines representing diverse viewpoints.
+A few broadcasters operate at the national level, including the public CT.
+The change to digital broadcasting in 2012 resulted in a more diverse media sector, featuring the launch of several new television channels.
 Most electronic media outlets are privately owned.
 Media advocates have expressed concern that while public media are widely respected, their financial sustainability is being undermined by tighter control of public funds and increasing restrictions on advertising.
-Observers also point to a decline in the depth and quality of reporting in Czech news media, with weak accountability among the tabloids in particular, which have gained popularity at the expense of the traditional press.
-Television remains the main source of information, but the internet continues to develop rapidly as a news source, with 74 percent of the population enjoying regular and unrestricted access in 2013.
+Television remains the main source of information, but the internet continues to develop rapidly as a news source, with 80 percent of the population enjoying regular and unrestricted access in 2014.